mildsunrise/university-4b-tfg/memory/results.md

 \caption{Native binding to set I/O priority (TypeScript part)}\label{lst:ioprio-set-ts}
 \end{listing}

 Next up is the logic to restrict offenders (and unrestrict them afterwards).
-To change the I/O priorities it may be tempting to just spawn the `ionice` command, but this will likely block since it involves reading the executable from the disk into memory.
+To change the I/O priorities it may be tempting to just spawn the `ionice` command, but this could block since it involves reading the executable from the disk into memory.
 Thus, creating a native binding to call `ioprio_set` would be a good option, even if it brings complexity up.
 Listings \ref{lst:ioprio-set-cpp} and \ref{lst:ioprio-set-ts} show the relevant code.

 We can now put everything together to (un)-restrict offenders we find.
 Several tests confirm the daemon works correctly, despite a sustained \SI{7}{\percent} CPU consumption which is higher than what we'd hoped for.